Purchased Referred Care

 PATIENT ASSISTANCE

-We assist eligible Indian clients with payments for approved medical and dental services.
-When patients need medical services that are not provided at Lake County Tribal Health, we will refer to an outside provider and assist with the payment of these services for our PRC patients.
+We assist eligible Native American patients with payments for approved medical and dental services.
+When patients need medical services that are not provided at Lake County Tribal Health, we will refer to an outside provider and assist with the payment of these services for our PRC eligible patients.

 ELIGIBILITY FOR PURCHASED REFERRED CARE SERVICE